 Dental Healthcare Support Staff

 The perils involved when a patient sues a dentist include financial loss, mental anguish, damaged reputation, and even imprisonment.
 By rights, dentists do not need to have Dental Malpractice Insurance.
 However, not having one has its risks.
-If you are a dentist, regardless of whether you are innocent or guilty, you are going to need a lawyer if a patient files a case against you.
+If you are a dentist, regardless of whether you are innocent or guilty, you will need a lawyer if a patient files a case against you.
 Note that lawyers are expensive.
 This is why almost all dentists have Dental Malpractice Insurance.

 Types of Malpractice Coverage

-Cost for Getting Dental Malpractice Insurance
+Cost of Getting Dental Malpractice Insurance

 States Funds vs. Malpractice Insurance

-My Non-licensed Dental Healthcare Practitioners, Support Staff and Volunteers, and My Dental Malpractice Insurance
+My Non-licensed Dental Healthcare Practitioners, Support Staff, and Volunteers, and My Dental Malpractice Insurance

-A review of their Employment Agreement is an opportune moment to also know who is responsible for paying for the premium.
-If you are going to pay for the full coverage or your non-licensed dental healthcare practitioners, dental staff and volunteers have to pay for a portion should have been discussed from the beginning.
-Both you and your dental healthcare practitioners, support staff, and volunteers should also be aware of what happens to the insurance if any of them would resign or get fired.
+A review of their Employment Agreement is also an opportune moment to know who is responsible for paying the premium.
+If you pay for the full coverage or your non-licensed dental healthcare practitioners, dental staff, and volunteers must pay for a portion that should have been discussed from the beginning.
+Both you and your dental healthcare practitioners, support staff, and volunteers should also be aware of what happens to the insurance if any of them resigns or gets fired.

-That is not an expensive insurance amount to pay and though not required, it will be worth it when the situation calls for it.
-There are several ways how to purchase Malpractice Insurance, and the ADHA offers discounts, however, you can check for some options if you want those dental healthcare workers who are under you but non-licensed to get covered.
-You may encourage them to instead purchase their malpractice insurance with large enough limits to handle any future emergencies.
+That is not an expensive insurance amount to pay and though not required.
+It will be worth it when the situation calls for it.
+There are several ways how to purchase Malpractice Insurance.
+And the ADHA offers discounts.
+However, you can check for some options if you want those dental healthcare workers who are under you but non-licensed to get covered.
+You may encourage them instead to purchase their malpractice insurance with large enough limits to handle any future emergencies.

 As a dental professional providing volunteer service in the dental industry, you also need to know your professional rights.
 State and federal laws may offer a portion of protection, and malpractice insurers may also include coverage for you.